Sky Wave Gin - Meet the Makers

 Everything!
-It’s been such a fantastic journey from launching the business just two years ago to being named 'The World’s Best Contemporary Gin 2020', a fortnight before Lockdown!
+It’s been such a fantastic journey from launching the business to being named 'The World’s Best Contemporary Gin 2020' a fortnight before Lockdown, and successfully crowdfunded in Autumn 2022, and overfunded, for a new bespoke bottle and supporting sales and marketing to drive us into new territories.
 We have loved all the experiences we’ve had, from being asked to run a Gin Bar at the Classic Car Show Weekend with just over a week's notice to being let down by cork suppliers the day before our biggest gin festival of the year.
 But we have met so many wonderful people.
 The craft gin industry really is made up of the most generous and helpful people who have been kind to us at every step of the way.
-In fact, we have learnt so much about this industry over the last 2 years that we were approached to write a book about it, which will be published in February 2021.

 How would you describe each of your gins in 3 words?

 What's your favourite way to drink your gins?

 We have grown accustomed to drinking gin neat due to being involved in many international competitions, where that is the norm, and our gins are all smooth enough to be drunk this way.
 But other than that, Rachel’s favourite is in a very dry Martini, whereas Andy still loves a classic G&T, with a strict tonic to gin ratio of 2:1 to avoid drowning the gin.

 Which gins would you always have on your gin shelf?

 We adore Barney Wilczak’s work at the Capreolus Distillery, so we always have a bottle of Garden Swift to hand.
 Tarquin’s Gin is also fabulous, as is Salcombe Gin.
 Saint Aman’s Gin from France is also great and Twisting Spirits in Gloucestershire make a really interesting range.

 What's next for you and Sky Wave Gin - any exciting plans?